Powerlearnproject/se-assignment-day-2-git-and-github-dknjore/README.md

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.

+Branching in Git allows you to diverge from the main line of development and work on separate features or fixes independently.
+Each branch is essentially a separate version of your project where you can make changes without affecting the main codebase.
+Branching is crucial in collaborative development as it enables multiple team members to work on different tasks or features simultaneously without interfering with each other's work.

+To start working on a new feature or fix, create a new branch using git branch 'branch name'.
+You can also create and switch to a branch in one step with git checkout -b 'branch name'.
+Once the pull request is approved, merge the branch into the main branch.
+This can be done directly on GitHub or using git merge 'branch name' locally.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?